Blog

 Case 1: Aerospace Titanium Alloy Parts

-A manufacturer of titanium engine blades struggled with low efficiency.
-After adopting Nextas Tech, setup time dropped from 45 minutes to 2.5 minutes.
-Production efficiency increased by 220%, and scrap rates fell from 4.2% to 0.6%, saving over $300,000 annually.
+A manufacturer of titanium engine blades was losing time on setup.
+After switching to the Nextas Tech plate, setup on that job dropped from 45 minutes to 2.5 minutes.
+They reported throughput up 220% and scrap down from 4.2% to 0.6%, which they put at over $300,000 saved a year on that line.

 Case 2: Precision Medical Implants